 Hit the button below to see more of what Sophie includes in her sessions on Virtual Assistants, or scroll down to see what Module 5 entails.

 Module 5: Behind the Scenes: Selling On Amazon

 In this module, Sophie tells how she got started on Amazon, some pros and cons of doing business on the largest ecommerce platform of the world and then goes over a lot of the basics like doing a walkthrough of setting up a seller account and gives advice on which business license to set up to protect your personal assets.

 If you are new to the FBA platform, this is the module to start with, to get an idea of how everything works from start to finish.

-This is one of Sophie's most organized modules (she began using presentation slides, which really helped her have more structure).
+This is one of Sophie's most organized modules (she starts using presentation slides here, which really helped her have more structure).